 1KRS 61.933

 KRS 61.931; KRS 61.932

+702 KAR 1:170

+Data Security and Breach Notification Best Practice Guide

 EXPLANATION: UNDER THE “EVERY STUDENT SUCCEEDS ACT OF 2015 (P. L. 114-95)” PARENTS CONTINUE TO HAVE THE RIGHT TO REQUEST INFORMATION ON QUALIFICATIONS OF THEIR CHILD’S TEACHER(S) AND PARAPROFESSIONAL(S).
 THIS CHANGE COMPORTS WITH THOSE REQUIREMENTS.
 IN ADDITION, ESSA DOES NOT CURRENTLY REQUIRE PARENT NOTIFICATION WHEN A CHILD IS NOT BEING TAUGHT BY A “HIGHLY QUALIFIED” TEACHER.